thegetty/quire-docs/content/documentation/citation-bibliographies.md

 ## Add In-text Citations

-The `q-cite` shortcode adds a linked Author Date citation reference to the text and a hover pop-up with the full citation text.
+The `q-cite` shortcode adds a linked Author Date citation reference to the text and an in-text citation (a hover pop-up with the full reference text).
 It also adds the citation to a list of all cited works on that page, which is output as a page-level bibliography, as explained [below](#displaying-a-bibliography).

 {{< q-figure id="modern-citation-hover" >}}